-- Now add the fresh cream first get it blended with mango puree.
+- Now add the fresh cream first and get it blended with mango puree.
 It could also be a tasty dessert as it becomes Alphonso Mango cream like what you get in Mahabaleshwar Strawberry cream.
-You can try this even once in this summer, a heavenly delight for your complete family).
+You can try this once this summer.
+A heavenly delight for your complete family).

 - Add chilled curd in the same mix with some ice cubes; blend it for some seconds until it becomes smoothie-like.

 - Add a pinch of grounded cardamom powder.

 - Dry fruits, you can choose and change as per your taste.
 Garnish this with saffron strands, chopped cashew nuts, almonds, walnuts, Anjeer, and mint leaves.
 Serve in a glass.

 - You can add more ice cubes or little water if you need thin consistency.

 How to make spicy Mango Lassi

 There are two options for making Masala mango lassi.
 Add a quarter spoon of salt and Kashmiri Mirch Masala to the lassi.